HSH55/RISE/README.md

 ### 4. RISE-R1 Training (Custom Training Framework)

 **Strengthen-Expertise Stage**: Uses our custom reinforcement learning framework to refine the CoT model.
 This stage is inspired by [VisualRFT](https://github.com/fuliucansheng/VisualRFT), adopting a similar rejection sampling and policy optimization process, adapted for our tasks.

+> ⚠️ **Please Note**: Before executing, remember to update the function addresses, dataset directories, and any other necessary settings in the script.

 ```bash
 # Using the custom RL training script